-Frozen Iranian assets, valued at over $100bn, were also released to Tehran.
+Frozen Iranian assets, valued at over $100bn, were also released back to Tehran.

 The International Atomic Energy Agency (IAEA) has repeatedly confirmed Iran’s compliance with the deal.

-The Obama administration faced heavy criticism from Republicans, as well as from some members of his own Democratic Party for signing on to the deal, which they saw as excessively compromising.
+The Obama administration faced heavy criticism from Republicans, as well as from some members of his own Democratic Party for signing up to the deal, which they saw as excessively compromising.

 Opponents of the then-US president passed legislation requiring US presidents to certify Iran’s compliance with the deal every 90 days.